 Prerequisite 152.
 335-336 must be taken concurrently.
 Laboratory experiments to illustrate the topics listed under 335-336.
-Lab. fee.

-339. Advanced Chemical Thermodynamics.
+5:339.
+Advanced Chemical Thermodynamics.
 2 credits recitation.
 Prerequisite 336.
 Chemical statistics and calculation of thermodynamic functions, partial molar quantities, methods of evaluating activities, coefficients.

-OURSES IN RUBBER AND POLYMERS
+COURSES IN RUBBER AND POLYMERS

-301-302.
+5:301-302.
 Chemistry of Polymers.
 2 credits recitation each semester.

 Prerequisite 108.
 Definitions and classification of polymeric substances into fibers, plastics and rubbers.
 Discussion of sources, structures and properties of naturally occurring polymers.
 Survey of monomers.
 Methods of preparation, structures and properties of organic and inorganic polymers.
 Discussion of the mechanism of condensation and addition polymerization reactions.

-303-304.
+5:303-304.
 Chemistry of Polymers Laboratory.
 1 credit laboratory each semester.

 Prerequisite 108.
 301-302 must be taken concurrently.
 Preparation of different polymers to illustrate the methods of polymerization and the properties of polymers discussed in 301-302.
-Lab. fee.

-326. CHEMISTRY OF LATEX LABORATORY.
+5:326.
+CHEMISTRY OF LATEX LABORATORY.
 2 credits laboratory.

 Prerequisite, permission.
 Properties of latex.
 Concentration, testing, compounding.
 Dipped goods.
 Vulcanization.
 Electrodeposition.
 Cord and fabric impregnation.
 Sponge and porous products.
 Molded goods, adhesives.
-Lab. fee.

-327-328.
-Chemistry of Rubber Technology.
-2 credits recitation each
+5:327-328.
+CHEMISTRY OF RUBBER TECHNOLOGY.
+2 credits recitation each semester.